Photo-induced directional transport in extended SSH chains: Introduction

-In contrast to these conventional strategies, in this work we propose an alternative approach by considering a structurally symmetric functional element, specifically, an extended SSH chain to investigate rectification behavior under light irradiation.
+Conventional rectification strategies rely on structural asymmetry or asymmetric coupling.
+On the other hand, Floquet studies have mainly addressed polarization-dependent effects in topological systems.
+In this work, we adopt a different approach.
+We consider a structurally symmetric extended SSH chain under light irradiation and investigate its rectification response.
 It is well-established that irradiation with arbitrarily polarized light can induce spatial asymmetry~\cite{PhysRevB.88.245422,10.1063/5.0213895} in otherwise symmetric systems, thereby enabling current rectification.
 Furthermore, the application of light not only breaks spatial symmetry but also provides a means to externally control the rectification effect~\cite{PhysRevLett.110.200403,Rudner2020}.
 By tuning the applied field parameters, the rectification properties can be modulated with a high degree of flexibility, offering a versatile platform for optoelectronic control in low-dimensional systems.
 A simple SSH model, composed of alternating nearest-neighbor hoppings, retains inversion symmetry (centrosymmetric) and typically does not exhibit rectification when symmetrically coupled to electrodes.
 In such cases, even under light irradiation, the symmetric band structure limits the generation of directional current.
-To overcome this, we employ an extended SSH model that incorporates hopping trimerization, in contrast to the dimerized hopping of the conventional SSH model~\cite{perezgonzalez2018sshmodellongrangehoppings}.
+To overcome this, we employ an extended SSH model that incorporates hopping trimerization, in contrast to the dimerized hopping of the conventional SSH model~\cite{perezgonzalez2019}.
 This trimerized structure breaks inversion symmetry and enables the system to respond non-trivially to external driving fields.
 As a result, the extended SSH chain offers a more effective platform for realizing and enhancing rectification effects.
-The system under consideration, is simulated within the tight binding framework.
-The irradiation effect is included using the standard Floquet-Bloch ansatz in the minimal coupling scheme~\cite{PhysRevLett.110.200403,sambe1973steady,grifoni1998driven,PhysRevB.88.245422}.
-The well-known Green's function formalism based on the Landauer-B\"{u}ttiker prescription is employed to compute the different transport properties~\cite{datta1997electronic,datta2005quantum,di2008electrical,nikolic2000quantum}.
+In addition to hopping trimerization, the geometric arrangement of the unit cell is crucial for determining the rectification response under irradiation.
+In a linear chain, the effect of the external field is confined to a single direction, so the light effectively acts as linearly polarized irrespective of its actual polarization.
+This restricts the scope for polarization-based control.
+In contrast, a zigzag geometry (see Fig.~\ref{Fig1}) couples to multiple field components, allowing the polarization state of the light to directly modulate the hopping amplitudes.
+This enhanced tunability makes the zigzag configuration particularly attractive, as rectification can now be controlled not only by field strength and frequency but also by polarization.
+Together, trimerized hopping and zigzag geometry provide a versatile framework where structural asymmetry and light–matter interaction cooperate to achieve enhanced rectification.